ThingSet/thingset.github.io/docs/2b_text_mode.md

     hex = DIGIT / %x41-46                           ; upper-case HEXDIG

-### Publication message
+### Statement

-The publication message is very simple and consists of a hash sign and a whitespace at the beginning, followed by a map of data object name/value pairs.
+A statement starts with the hash sign and a data node name, followed by a whitespace and the map of actual payload data as name/value pairs.

-    txt-pubmsg = "# " json-map                      ; publication message
+    txt-statement = "#" object-name " " json-object

+The object name is either the parent data object (e.g. `meas`) or a dedicated object containing references to other objects as an array (e.g. `std`).

 ## Read data

 The GET function allows to read all child objects of the specified path.
-If a forward slash is appended at the end of the path, only an array with the child object names is returned.
+If a forward slash is appended at the end of the path, only an array with the child object names is returned to allow discovering a device data structure layer by layer.
 Otherwise all content below that path (names and values) is returned.

 The FETCH function allows to retrieve only subset of the child objects, defined by an array with the object names passed to the function.